 How important is it to book in for the flu jab and who actually needs to?
 A debate that reached fever pitch at Get The Gloss HQ the other day thanks to the rather concerning number of colds, coughs and germs that were making the rounds, we decided to clear the confusion once and for by asking Dr Richard Peabody, Head of Flu Surveillance at Public Health England.
 Here’s what we found out...

 RP: The influenza vaccination programme is a long-standing programme and it’s very much focused on protecting individuals who are at serious risk of facing severe consequences if infected with the flu.

 These people would be the elderly and those who are under 65 who suffer from underlying health problems such as asthma for example.
 It also now includes pregnant women as of the new programme that was introduced in 2009 which was created in the interests of protecting both mothers and their newborn babies too.
-The final group involves a new programme that started last year using a nasal vaccine.
+The final group involves a recent programme that started using a nasal vaccine.
 It’s targeted towards children between the ages of 2 and 4 to both protect them and also reduce risk of transmission to those who come into close contact with them.

 Those who look after patients, the vulnerable or the elderly such as health and social care workers are also recommended to get the flu vaccination in order to protect themselves and to reduce the risk of passing it on to those they look after.

 GTG: Where can we get the flu vaccine?

 RP: It depends.
 For the programmes included through primary care services, (i.e. pregnant women, those with underlying problems or children between the ages of 2 and 4), they can get it through their GP.
 For those who are under a health care worker programme, it can be delivered through their place of work under the NHS.